smartprocure/obj-walker/README.md

 Flatten an object's keys.
 Optionally pass `separator` to determine what character to join keys with.
 Defaults to '.'.
-If an array is passed, the `objectsOnly` option is automatically set to true.
+If an array is passed, an object of path to values is returned unless the `objectsOnly` option is set.

 ```typescript
 import { flatten } from 'obj-walker'